 9. Burtoni & Euphoria “Squid Chopper” Hybrid – $7,000

 Really the name says it all.
 The “Squid Chopper” is the cross between a sci-fi nightmare and a thing of beauty.
 This piece will run you back a cool $7000, but you can never put a price on art.

 8. Scott Deppe’s Grateful 4 Mushrooms – $14,000

 If you’ve never heard of the name “Scott Deppe” don’t worry, we have plenty of his extraordinary work to show you.
-Scott has produced some of the most amazing and outlandish bongs known to man kind.
-Grateful 4 Mushrooms is truly special with its use of colour.
+Scott has produced some of the most amazing and outlandish bongs known to mankind.
+Grateful 4 Mushrooms is truly special with its use of color.
 I’m pretty sure I know where he got the inspiration for this glass pipe from.

 7. Scott Deppe’s Take Me 2 The Mothership – $20,000